Introverted/iXercise/README.md

 1. userList.html - contains a list of everyone in the system, add/remove users

+**Pages used by the Doctor, Trainer & Admin:**

+1. edit_settings_p.html - to change password and all of the other user settings

-**Pages used by the Doctor, Trainer, Admin, & Patient:**
+**Pages used by the Doctor, Trainer & Admin:**

-1. change_password.html - to change password
+1. edit_settings.html - to change password and all of the other user settings

 **JS files:**